jazzfool/iced_video_player/README.md

 - Video buffering when streaming on a network.
 - Audio support.
 - Programmatic control.
-- Capture thumbnails from a set of timestamps.
+- Can capture thumbnails from a set of timestamps.
 - Good performance (i.e., comparable to other video players).
 GStreamer (with the right plugins) will perform hardware-accelerated decoding, and the color space (YUV to RGB) is converted on the GPU whilst rendering the frame.

 Limitations (hopefully to be fixed):